 - E-Store($): easy to integrate into your own landing pages; best for digital products

 - Paypal: if you only need donations, or one-or two simple products, this is the easiest solution

 Google Analytics & Google Search Console

 You do not need a plugin to connect your site to these services.
 And you should connect your site to them!
-Just copy and paste the code they give you for verification purposes into the head of your theme (usually through a theme options page).
-And be sure the tracking code for Google Analytics is inside the head of each page.
-In Genesis, you can do this through Genesis > Settings > Header Scripts.
+Just copy and paste the code they give you for verification purposes into a code plugin on your site.
+This used to be done through the themes, but when you change themes it becomes a pain in the tush.
+We now recommend using “Code Snippets” plugin.

 Learning Management System

 Granted I’m new to the LMS world, but we’ve been creating client LMS using LearnDash and love it.
 All the features that you’d find in Teachable are available, and the support is awesome!
 And you don’t have to give away a % of your earnings!